tlswg/tls13-spec/draft-ietf-tls-tls13.md

   definition.
 {:br }

-The "extension_data" field of this extension contains a "KeyShare" value:
+In the ClientHello message, the "extension_data" field of this extension contains a "KeyShareClientHello" value:

 %%% Key Exchange Messages
        struct {
-           select (Handshake.msg_type) {
-               case client_hello:
            KeyShareEntry client_shares<0..2^16-1>;

-               case hello_retry_request:
-                   NamedGroup selected_group;

-               case server_hello:
-                   KeyShareEntry server_share;
-           };
-       } KeyShare;
+       } KeyShareClientHello;

 client_shares
 : A list of offered KeyShareEntry values in descending order of client preference.
+{:br }

 This vector MAY be empty if the client is requesting a HelloRetryRequest.
 Each KeyShareEntry value MUST correspond to a group offered in the "supported_groups" extension and MUST appear in the same order.
 However, the values MAY be a non-contiguous subset of the "supported_groups" extension and MAY omit the most preferred groups.
 Such a situation could arise if the most preferred groups are new and unlikely to be supported in enough places to make pregenerating key shares for them efficient.

-selected_group
-: The mutually supported group the server intends to negotiate and is requesting a retried ClientHello/KeyShare for.

-server_share
-: A single KeyShareEntry value that is in the same group as one of the client's shares.
-{:br }

 Clients can offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
 For instance, a